nemostatus/pokemon_cli/README.md

 ## Installation
 IMPORTANT: ALL GEMS REQUIRED BEFORE THE CLI CAN RUN: json and rest-client, enter gem install 'gemname' into terminal.
-Add this line to your application's Gemfile:
+After both gems are installed enter ./bin/executable into terminal Add this line to your application's Gemfile:

 ```ruby